 A system used to identify teeth.
 The American Dental Association recognizes two systems: one used in the U.S. (the Universal/National System), and the other in other countries (the International Standards Organization System).

 t. n. s.
 International Standards Organization An internationally recognized system of tooth numbering in which teeth in each quadrant are identified by numbers 1 through 8.
 A second number indicates the quadrant.
 Quadrant 1 is the maxillary right quadrant; quadrant 2 is the maxillary left quadrant; quadrant 3 is the mandibular left quadrant; and quadrant 4 is the mandibular right quadrant.
-Tooth number 13, for example, indicates the maxillary right quadrant and the canine ...
+Tooth number 13, for example, indicates the maxillary ...